 Source: Loomis Sayles, eASE Analytics System (eVestment Alliance's Large Cap Growth Universe).
 Returns over 12 months are annualized.
 Data compiled by Loomis Sayles.
 Returns shown are based on gross of fees.
-Gross returns are net of trading costs.
-Net returns are gross returns less effective management fees.

 Please see trailing returns and other statistics as of the most recent quarter-end at the end of this document.